 All internet and network access (including eduroam within College) is subject to the Selwyn Acceptable Usage Policy details can be found below.

-The Computer Room is located in Ann’s Court on the lower ground floor adjacent to the Television Room.
-The computers in this room are connected to the University MCS (Managed Cluster System).
-In addition, there are a number of MCS computers in the College Library, as well as a workstation for accessing library catalogues.
-The Library and the Ann’s Court Computer Room both have a Multi-Function Devices for printing, photocopying and scanning.
+The Computer Room is located in the College Library.
+The Library has a Multi-Function Devices for printing, photocopying and scanning.
 A charge is made for each printed sheet at the current rate of A4 4p, A3 8p (black and white) per side of paper or A4 15p, A3 25p (colour) per side of paper.
 Scanned sheets are charged at the rate of 1p per side.
 Printing, Scanning and Copying charges are charged via the “common balance” scheme (please see http://www.ucs.cam.ac.uk/desktop-services/ds-print/paying-for-ds-print).

 All students are allocated a Cambridge University email account, a MCS account, which allows access to public computers, and a Raven account, for external access to University networked resources.

 Please refer to the College’s Acceptable Use Policy here.

 The College has to pay for all network traffic between any system in the College and any system outside the University.
 While the College encourages students to make full use of the network and the facilities associated with it, strict rules have been laid down by the University Information Strategy and Services Syndicate (ISSS) about what is and is not acceptable, see https://www.uis.cam.ac.uk/about-us/governance/uis-governance.